pagkly/Zed/Investopedia3/Jensen's Measure.md

 ## Special Consideration: EMH

 Critics of Jensen's measure generally believe in the efficient market hypothesis (EMH), invented by Eugene Fama, and argue that any portfolio manager's excess returns derive from luck or random chance rather than skill.
 Because the market has already priced in all available information, it is said to be "efficient" and accurately priced, the theory says, precluding any active manager from bringing anything new to the table.
-Further supporting the theory is the fact that many active managers fail to beat the market any more than those that invest their clients' money in passive [index funds](https://www.investopedia.com/terms/i/index-etf.asp).
+Further supporting the theory is the fact that many active managers fail to beat the market any more than those that invest their clients' money in passive [[index funds]](https://www.investopedia.com/terms/i/index-etf.asp).